Guilospanck/local-llm/README.md

 ## Running

+There are multiple ways of running the project, the easiest is just by running the [Docker compose](#docker-compose) up command.
+Then just go to `http://localhost:3000` to play with it.
+If you want to configure also the model used, check [Model selection](#model-selection) section.

 ### Model selection

 You can select models by setting the `OLLAMA_MODEL` environment variable before the commands of this section.
 The following values are valid: `deepseek-r1:1.5b`, `gemma:2b` or `llama3.2`.